Teoscar Hernández Player Props: Mariners vs. Twins

 - Hernandez is hitting .242 with 16 doubles, two triples, 15 home runs and 24 walks.

-- He has gone deep in 15.1% of his games this year, and 3.9% of his chances at the plate.

-- Hernandez has picked up an RBI in 36.6% of his games this year, with two or more RBI in 15.1% of his games.
-He has also produced three or more runs in one contest.
+- In 36.2% of his games this year, Hernandez has driven in at least one run.
+In 14 of those games (14.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.